From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Introduction

 A surprising application of entropic uncertainty relations is the effect known as \emph{information locking} \cite{DHLST04} (see also \cite{Leu09}).
 Suppose Alice holds a uniformly distributed random $n$-bit string $X$.
 She chooses a random basis $K \in_u \{+^n,\times^n\}$ and encodes $X$ in the basis $\cB_K$.
 This random quantum state $\cE(X,K)$ is then given to Bob.
-How much information about $X$ can Bob, who does not know $K$, extract from this quantum state via a measurement?
-To better appreciate the quantum case, observe that if $X$ were encoded in a classical state $\cE_c(X,K)$, then $\cE_c(X,K)$ would ``hide'' at most one bit about $X$; more precisely, the mutual information $\entI(X; \cE_c(X,K)) \geq n-1$.
-For the quantum encoding $\cE$, one can show that for \emph{any measurement} that Bob applies on $\cE(X,K)$ whose outcome is denoted $I$, we have $\entI(X; I) \leq n/2$ \cite{DHLST04}.
+How much information about $X$ can Bob, who does not know $K$, extract from this quantum system via a measurement?
+To better appreciate the quantum case, observe that if $X$ were encoded in a classical state $\cE_c(X,K)$, then $\cE_c(X,K)$ would ``hide'' at most one bit about $X$; more precisely, the mutual information between $X$ and $\cE_c(X,K)$ is at least $n-1$.
+For the quantum encoding $\cE$, one can show that for \emph{any measurement} that Bob applies on $\cE(X,K)$ whose outcome is denoted $I$, the mutual information between $X$ and $I$ is at most $n/2$ \cite{DHLST04}.
 The $n/2$ missing bits of information about $X$ are said to be \emph{locked} in the quantum state $\cE(X,K)$.
 If Bob had access to $K$, then $X$ can be easily obtained from $\cE(X,K)$: The one-bit key $K$ can be used to \emph{unlock} $n/2$ bits about $X$.